 Tuesday, 24 March 2026

-A Splendid Day in London
+A Splendid Day Out in the capital

 In the café of the Wallace Collection, the waiter who brought me my cheese and chive scone said, “Try to resist as long as you can; your coffee is just coming!”
 It was indeed a delicious scone!
 Later I was sitting in a Chilean cafe near Hyde Park when I noticed that the music playing was “I’m on my Way” by the Proclaimers.
 How appropriate - the same song that Rodrigo was singing with me only a couple of days ago during our bio walk!

 The book which I will always associate with my trip to Chile is not Bruce Chatwin’s “In Patagonia” or Isabel Allende’s “House of the Spirits” or even Che Guevara’s “Motorcycle Diaries” although I read all of these in preparation for our journey.
 It is in fact “Lonesome Dove” by Larry McMurtry, recommended to me by Heather and set, not in Chile, but in New Mexico in the cowboy days of the late 19th century.
 It’s extremely good; such a great story and characters, and it took me most of the holiday to read because we didn’t have time for much reading!
-As Gus painted on his sign, Uva uvam vivendo varia fit“A grape ripens by living with another grape.”
+As Gus painted on his sign, Uva uvam vivendo varia fit; “A grape ripens by living with another grape.”
 Similarly the characters in the book develop during their journey together.
 It’s right up there with my favourite books of all time.

 I met Cat for a tasty pre-theatre meal in Sticky Mango, which serves South-East Asian cuisine and we had a good chat before walking g the short distance to the Young Vic to meet Gordon, Morag, Sheena and Peter, aka the London Theatre Club!
 Gordon had chosen “Broken Glass” which was excellent; set in New York just before the Second World War, one of the characters becomes paralysed, perhaps symbolising the powerlessness of the Jewish community on hearing the news of the atrocities in Europe.
 There were parallels with current events too, and it was very thought-provoking.
 We spoke briefly to actor Eli Gelb at the end of the performance, and then Cat and I saw Alex Waldmann (who played the doctor) running for a train at Waterloo Station; Cat called out “You were great in the play!” and he gave us a big smile.